 National Folk Festival

 Greensboro has been chosen from a field of 32 American cities to host the National Folk Festival for a three-year stay in 2015, 2016 and 2017.
-The announcement was made at a press conference by ArtsGreensboro and the National Council for the Traditional Arts (NCTA), who will co-produce the free event in cooperation with the City of Greensboro, the Greensboro Convention & Visitors’ Bureau, Action Greensboro, DGI and other local groups.
+ArtsGreensboro and the National Council for the Traditional Arts (NCTA) co-produce the free event in cooperation with the City of Greensboro, the Greensboro Convention & Visitors’ Bureau, Action Greensboro, DGI and other local groups.

 The prestigious National Folk Festival is the nation’s longest-running traditional arts event, a three-day free outdoor multicultural celebration of music, dance and traditional arts which historically draws as many as 150,000 attendees by the third year of its residency, along with an economic impact of $15 to $30 million a year.
 The Festival’s three-year stay will lay the groundwork for a locally produced festival that continues after the “National” moves on.

 The National Folk Festival will be celebrating its 77th anniversary in Greensboro September 8-10, 2017.

 “On behalf of the City of Greensboro, I want to express how excited and honored we are to host the National Folk Festival,” said Greensboro Mayor Nancy Vaughan.
 “Greensboro is making a name for itself hosting national events, and people recognize our city’s outstanding hospitality.”

 “While the benefits of hosting the Festival are huge for the city and its citizens,“ noted ArtsGreensboro President & CEO Tom Philion, “the benefits to artists and arts groups both here and across the state will be tremendous, making this a true statewide celebration with Greensboro at the center of it.”

 Philion added that this will be the first time the National Folk Festival has been presented in North Carolina since its founding in 1934.